 In addition to the policy and process outlined above, the Rathbone Greenbank Multi-Asset Portfolios (RGMAPs) also follow a sustainability voting policy when making proxy votes on the holdings in the funds.
 The funds subscribe to the ISS Sustainability Voting Policy as standard for all holdings.
-These guidelines are "consistent with the objectives of sustainabilityminded investors and fiduciaries".
+These guidelines are "consistent with the objectives of sustainability-minded investors and fiduciaries".

 The ISS Sustainability Voting Policy takes as its frame of reference internationally recognised sustainability-related initiatives and provides an additional layer of accountability in relation to the sustainability impact of the RGMAP.
-It helps to align voting on fund holdings with the values of the funds. favour of social and environmental proposals that seek to promote good corporate citizenship, while enhancing long-term shareholder and stakeholder value.
+It helps to align voting on fund holdings with the values of the funds.

-Under the policy the funds will, as a default position, vote in
+Under the policy the funds will, as a default position, vote in favour of social and environmental proposals that seek to promote good corporate citizenship, while enhancing long-term shareholder and stakeholder value.